pcengines/pcengines.github.io/_posts/2019-05-10-PC-Engines-Firmware-v4-9-0-5.md

    first step before analyzing USB protocol on low level to search for issues and possible fixes.
 6. Prepared migration for platform to use postcar stage.
-Usage of postcar stage is an requirement to keep board in the main coreboot tree for next November release.
+Usage of postcar stage is a requirement to keep board in the main coreboot tree for next November release.

 ## Community